 Native plants help the environment the most when planted in places that match their growing requirements.
 They will thrive in the soils, moisture and weather of your region.
 That means less supplemental watering, which can be wasteful, and pest problems that require toxic chemicals.
 Native plants also assist in managing rain water runoff and maintain healthy soil as their root systems are deep and keep soil from being compacted.

 Bring your garden to life!
 Enter your zip code to discover the best native plants, attract butterflies and moths, and support birds and other fauna.
-An indispensable tool, based on the research of Dr Douglas Tallamy of the University of Delaware and in partnership with the United States Forest Service.
+Native Plant Finder is an indispensable tool, based on the research of Dr. Douglas Tallamy of the University of Delaware and in partnership with the United States Forest Service.

 Discovering the native plants where you live can also define a unique sense of place and heritage for your garden habitat while preserving the natural history of the flora and fauna of your region.